Cost guide

 A building on a Hill Country ridge or hilltop sees higher effective wind pressure because of the topographic factor in the wind code.
 Engineering the structure for that, ideally with a sealed design, is not where you cut corners.
 See the wind-load guide for what that means.

 If you have read about Texas barndominium costs you may have seen warnings about Edwards Aquifer permitting.
-For our five counties, that mostly does not apply.
-None of Gillespie, Kerr, Kendall, Bandera, or Blanco is in the regulated Edwards Aquifer Protection Program.
-The one exception is the southeast corner of Kendall County near Boerne, where the regulated recharge zone begins at Herff Falls on Cibolo Creek.
-If your land is there, a Water Pollution Abatement Plan and a longer review can apply.
-Everywhere else in our area, that cost line is simply not on your sheet.
-The Kendall County page explains the edge case.
+Whether that cost line lands on your sheet depends on where in our area you are building.
+None of the five western counties, Gillespie, Kerr, Kendall, Bandera, or Blanco, is in the regulated Edwards Aquifer Protection Program.
+The one western exception is the southeast corner of Kendall County near Boerne, where the regulated recharge zone begins at Herff Falls on Cibolo Creek; land there can need a Water Pollution Abatement Plan and a longer review.
+The eastern counties are a different story: much of Hays and Comal sits over the regulated recharge and contributing zones, and regulated construction there can require a WPAP or Contributing Zone Plan, with TCEQ review time that adds real cost and schedule.
+Check the Kendall, Hays, and Comal county pages, and the TCEQ Edwards map viewer, for your parcel.

 How to build a realistic budget

 Start with the finished square footage you actually need, not the biggest shell you can afford.
 Price the finish level honestly.
 Then add the four site items above as their own line, because they are real and they are local.
 Hold a contingency for rock and surprises.
-Finally, get a real quote: only a licensed builder, standing on your site with your plans, can price the project.
-That is exactly what the matching service is for.
+Finally, get a real quote: only an independent builder, standing on your site with your plans, can price the project.

 Why we do not just give you a number

 Some sites will hand you a confident dollar figure for a barndominium.
 We will not, because it would not be honest.
-We are a marketing and matching service, not a contractor, and a meaningful price depends on your finish, your land, and your county.
-What we can do is connect you with a licensed local builder who will quote it properly.
+A meaningful price depends on your finish, your land, and your county, and only a builder standing on your site can give you one.
 Use the barndominium builders page to start.

 Sources and where to verify